Kumaradhara River

 The Kumaradhara River is a west-flowing river in the state of Karnataka, India.
 One of the two major rivers of Sullia, it merges with the Netravati River at Uppinangadi before flowing to the Arabian Sea.
 The merging of the rivers is a major event for the local villagers, as they crowd the river banks to watch what they call the "Sangama", which is a Sanskrit word for confluence.

 This river is the chief tributary of Netravathi.
-Kumaradhara originates in Pushpagiri Wildlife Sanctuary in Kodagu district, at an elevation of 1600 m above mean sea level.
-Along its course it creates the beautiful Mallalli falls.
+Kumaradhara originates in Bagthi betta, Pushpagiri Wildlife Sanctuary in Kodagu district, at an elevation of 1600 m above mean sea level.
+Along its course it creates the Mallalli falls.
 It passes through lush evergreen forest of Bisle Valley, fed by numerous smaller streams.

 It merges into Netravati at Uppinangadi in Dakshin Kannada at an elevation of 40 metres above the MSL.
 The total length of river is about 80 kilometres.

 The river passes through two major towns; Kukke Subrahmanya and Uppinangadi.

 Practise

-It is believed that pilgrims visiting the Kukke Subrahmanya Temple in Subrahmanya, must cross the Kumaradhara River, taking a holy bath in it before they go on to the temple to have Darśana.
+It is believed that pilgrims visiting the Kukke Subrahmanya Temple in Subramanya must cross the Kumaradhara River, taking a holy bath in it before they go on to the temple to have Darśana.

-Hydel Project/s

-A 3 mega-watt Beedalli mini Hydel project has been built in the upstream of Mallalli waterfall.
-This causes safety concern about the tourists visiting the waterfalls.